davelunt/NemaTree/README.md

 > **Warning**
 > Please use git branches for all changes

-A Snakemake workflow for phylogenetic analysis of root-knot nematode rRNA sequences
+### A Snakemake workflow for phylogenetic analysis of root-knot nematode SSU rRNA sequences

-These analyses run as a snakemake workflow to ensure ease and reproducibility.
+These analyses run as a [snakemake workflow](https://snakemake.github.io/) to ensure ease and reproducibility.

+This software is released under a permissive MIT license (see `LICENSE` file) and you may use and modify it as you wish.
+It would be helpful if you would acknowledge the source in any publication.

+Lunt DH.
+RKN-RRNA: Analysis workflow for root-knot nematode rRNA.
+Github; Available: https://github.com/davelunt/RKN-RRNA

 ## Usage